 Learning how to test a Spring Boot application effectively can be a hurdle, especially for newcomers.
 Without a basic knowledge of Spring's dependency injection mechanism and what Spring Boot's auto-configuration is all about, we might end up throwing annotations to our test.
 Trying to make things work.
 While this trial and error might fix the test setup for some cases, the result is usually a not-so-optimal test setup.
 With this blog post, I've collected the most common pitfalls I've seen in projects and while answering questions on Stack Overflow when it comes to testing Spring Boot applications.

-One of the first pitfalls is mocking collaborators, the objects our class under test depends on.
+One of the first Spring Boot testing pitfalls is mocking collaborators, the objects our class under test depends on.
 If we are already familiar with Mockito, we might know that we can use

 @Mock to create mocks for our unit tests.